-Your SEO content strategy is the backbone to your continued profitability over time.
-But SEO is a long and arduous process, and if you don’t have high quality examples to follow, you might fumble around blindly, spending thousands of dollars without ever moving up in the SERP.
+Your SEO content strategy is the backbone of your continued profitability over time.
+But SEO is a long and arduous process, and if you don’t have high-quality examples to follow, you might fumble around blindly, spending thousands of dollars without ever moving up in the SERP.

 Whenever you’re taking on a new project, it’s important to both identify where you want to go, as well as where you are currently.

 Wordable helps you export Google Docs into WordPress (and many more CMS soon) without any of the nasty formatting issues that often accompany a simple copy and paste job.

 We were tasked with the opportunity to take this brand and elevate it through the scaling of its existing content marketing strategy.

 In just five months, we’ve grown organic visits to over 11,000 per month, cut customer churn in half by creating customer-centric content, and have built nearly 400 new backlinks to improve rankings and traffic.

 How did we do this?
 Using five simple steps that anyone can implement in their business’s content marketing process.

 5 steps to scaling your SEO content strategy: